FactorySimPy/FactorySimPy/docs/basic_components.md

-**Slotted-type**: This variant moves items from one end to the other at fixed interval.
-There is a constant delay between two successive movements.
-The `capacity` of slotted-type conveyor is the number of slots available in it and can hold up to `capacity` number of items at a time.
+**Slotted-type**: This variant moves items from one end to the other at fixed time intervals, simulating a belt with predefined slots.
+Its behavior is governed by teo key parameters- a constant `delay` between two successive movements and `capacity` that defines the number of slots available on the conveyor.
+It can hold up to `capacity` number of items at a time.

 **Basic attributes**

-- `state` - current state of the fleet
+- `state` - current state of the conveyor
-- `capacity` - target quantity of items after which the fleet will be activated
+- `capacity` - Maximum number of items that can be carried simultaneously
 - `delay` - time interval between two successive movements on the belt (can be a constant, generator, or callable)
 - `accumulating` - Whether the belt supports accumulation (1 for yes, 0 for no)